Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 | Brown leaf tips | Underwatering or low humidity | Check if soil is bone dry; water if needed |

-| Drooping leaves | Needs water OR root rot | Check soil—if dry, water; if wet, check for rot |
+| Drooping leaves | Needs water OR root rot | Check soil — if dry, water; if wet, check for rot |

-| No new growth | Low light or winter dormancy | Move to brighter spot; be patient in winter |
+| No new growth | Low light or winter dormancy | Move to a brighter spot; be patient in winter |

-| Leggy growth | Insufficient light | Move to brighter location |
+| Leggy growth | Insufficient light | Move to a brighter location |

-| Pale/scorched leaves | Too much direct sun | Move away from direct sunlight |
+| Bleached/scorched leaves | Too much direct sun | Move out of direct sun; trim badly burned (whitened, then brown-black) leaves |

 About Root Rot